 Why does addressing microaggressions matter?

 While a few microaggressions may seem insignificant when taken in isolation, the steady chorus of them that people in marginalized groups experience everyday forms an unmistakable patchwork of othering and marginalization.
-As stated in the Code of Conduct, YNPN Activate! seeks to hold a space where everyone feels welcome and safe.
+As stated in the Code of Conduct, the 2019 YNPN National Leaders Institute seeks to hold a space where everyone feels welcome and safe.

 Recognizing and Interrupting Microaggressions

-YNPN encourages participants to recognize and interrupt microaggressions and problematic behavior and language when they see them occurring during the conference.
+YNPN encourages participants to recognize and interrupt microaggressions and problematic behavior and language when they see them occurring during the event.

 A guide to interrupting microaggressions and problematic behavior and language: